Bernardvdv/Maleficent-Pumpkin/README.md

 | Delay 55s | Delays the flow for the defined amount of seconds before executing the next node |
 | Porch Light On White | Adjusts the porch light back to white |

+Improvemets:
+*	Replaced the web server package with an asynchronous server to allow simultaneous requests and prevent code blocking
+*	Make the pumpkin talk?
+TTS with GPT-3?
+Maybe next year
+*	Move everything to a Pi Zero?
+Or less coding and run everything within ESPHome with a single ESPHome